lorien/awesome-osint/README.md

 I am going to build this list for my own needs.
 Feel free to submit PR with new services/tools.

 How to read this list.
-Each section name represent input data i.e. data you have already.
-Each item in the list contains type of data you can reveal with input data and URL of page to enter input data.
+Each section (header) represent input data i.e. data you have already.
+Each subsection (list item) represents type of data you can get.
+Each URL represents the page to enter input data.

 ### Email